Bobby Hillin Jr.

 Robert Keith Hillin Jr. (born June 5, 1964) is an American stock car racing driver.
 He is a former competitor in NASCAR's Winston Cup and Busch Series, and once held the record for being the youngest driver ever to win a Winston Cup Series event.

 Racing career

-Born in Midland, Texas, Hillin began his career in racing by watching his father's IndyCar team, Longhorn Racing, compete in United States Auto Club-sanctioned sprint car racing and IndyCar events.
+Born in Midland, Texas, Hillin grew up watching his father's racing team, Longhorn Racing, compete in United States Auto Club-sanctioned sprint and Indy car racing events.
 An all-district linebacker in high school, he began his stock car career at the age of thirteen and soon after won the track championship at Odessa Speedbowl in Odessa, Texas, and attended the Buck Baker Driving School at the age of sixteen.